 England’s bloody War of the Roses raged on the Chatham High School stage in a way only William Shakespeare could tell.
 When the curtain rose on Henry the VI Part 2 & 3 November 15 and 16, bickering and backstabbing turned into all-out war as competing houses Lancaster (represented by a red rose) and York (represented by a white rose) played a deadly game for the English throne.
 The evil in war became all too apparent as family bonds broke and morals were cast aside in favor of power and revenge.

-Chatham’s students close out their run with a final performance on Sunday, November 24, 1:15 p.m. at Shakespeare & Company’s annual Fall Festival of Shakespeare at the Tina Packer Playhouse in Lenox, Massachusetts.
-Tickets there are $16 for general admission and $10 for students.
-Visit www.shakespeare.org to learn more.
+Chatham’s students closed out their run with a final performance November 24 at Shakespeare & Company’s annual Fall Festival of Shakespeare at the Tina Packer Playhouse in Lenox, Massachusetts.

 Directed by Lori Evans and JoJo McDonald, Chatham High School’s staging of Henry VI Part 2 & 3 was produced in partnership with the Fall Festival of Shakespeare sponsored by Shakespeare & Company.
-This nine-week artist-in-residency program brings professional directors, actors, and stage technicians to the school to work with students in developing a 90-minute combination of the two plays.
+This nine-week artist-in-residence program brings professional directors, actors, and stage technicians to the school each year to work with students in developing a 90-minute play.